zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

-# Using the Caching service
+# Using the Caching Service

-As an API developer, you can use the Caching service as a storage solution to enable resource sharing between service instances, thereby ensuring High Availability of services.
-The Caching service makes it possible to store, retrieve, and delete data associated with keys.
-The Caching service is designed to make resource sharing possible for services that cannot be made stateless in two ways:
+As an API developer, you can use the Caching Service as a storage solution to enable resource sharing between service instances, thereby ensuring High Availability of services.
+The Caching Service makes it possible to store, retrieve, and delete data associated with keys.
+The Caching Service is designed to make resource sharing possible for services that cannot be made stateless in two ways:

 - Using VSAM to store key/value pairs for production

 - Using InMemory

 **Note:** In the current implementation of the Caching service, VSAM is required for the storage of key/value pairs for production, as VSAM is a native z/OS solution for storing key/value pairs.